 - Matthew White, St John's Chambers, 101 Victoria Street - The Trails Trust and the Creation of Highways advice 29/8/17 About this document.
 TTT asked barrister Matthew White to advise on creation of highways at common law, in particular in the light of reluctance on the part of some (by no means all) local authorities to recognise highways that have not been created within a statutory framework.

 - Government 25 Environment Plan 2018 / Agriculture Bill The plan can be found here. https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/693158/25-year-environment-plan.pdf TTT has responded to the passage of the Agriculture bill (scrutiny committee) which is associated with the plan and submitted a trial proposal within the Mendip Hills AONB area.

 - TTT has GDPR policies adopted in 2018.
 Find these here.

 About this letter - the letter was intended to offer guidance on legal and practical issues relating to the express dedication of public rights of way at common law (EDCL) in England.
 It represents Defra's view of the current law.
-It can be circulated as general guidance to interested parties such as local community groups and local authorities.
+It can be circulated as general guidance to interested parties such as local community groups who are contemplating making a bid for P4C funding, and local authorities.